 - Try to work in a room with a door—You may not have this option, but it’s a good idea if you can, and here’s why.
 If your laptop is always by your side, you’ll keep logging in when you think of that “one quick thing.”
 But, when it’s in a room where you can shut the door, it can make all the difference.
 I found the door provided a clean break between work time and the rest of my life.
 It made a huge difference until I was adjusted enough to manage it myself, sans door.

 - Determine your productivity zone—I’m a morning person, so my prime focus zone is from around 6 to 11.
 I can still work after that, but I get the most done in this window.
-I plan to do the work that most needs my focus during these hours and it made all the difference with my productivity.
+I planned to do the work that most needed my focus during these hours, and it made all the difference in my productivity.

-- Consider how to stay focused—Give some thought to how you can best stay focused.
+- Consider how to stay focused—Consider how you can best stay focused.
 I used to need background noise when I worked.
 Now, I prefer silence (though I love the birds chirping outside and my wind chimes).
 Just like the concept of sleep hygiene and getting your body ready to go to bed, it’s a similar concept for getting prepared to work and remaining productive.

 - Block time for household tasks—It’s a total luxury to be able to do your laundry and empty the dishwasher when you work from home.
 But, you may find that more and more of your work time ends up dedicated to household tasks.
 Just like you schedule a meeting on your calendar, schedule your housekeeping times as well.
 Otherwise, you may find you have a super-clean house and no work done!